 The members of the Audit Committee are Haydn Hsieh, Ruey L. Lu and Arthur Whipple (Chair).
 Each of the members of the Audit Committee is independent for purposes of the Nasdaq Marketplace Rules as they apply to audit committee members.
-Mr. Whipple has been designated as our "audit committee financial expert."
+Mr. Whipple has been designated as our "audit committee financial expert," as the term is defined in applicable Securities and Exchange Commission, or SEC, rules.
 The Audit Committee operates under a charter that is available on our website at www.gsitechnology.com.
 The functions of the Audit Committee include oversight, review and evaluation of our financial statements, accounting and financial reporting processes, internal control functions and the audits of our financial statements.
-The audit committee is responsible for the appointment, compensation, retention and oversight of our independent registered public accounting firm.
-The Audit Committee held eight meetings during the fiscal year ended March 31, 2009.
+The Audit Committee is responsible for the appointment, compensation, retention and oversight of our independent registered public accounting firm.
+The Audit Committee held eight meetings during the fiscal year ended March 31, 2010.